MediaArea/MediaConch/Design/GUI/DesignReport.md

 Incorporation:

-The conformance checker’s metadata should follow a hierarchical structure when possible so that the contents are broken up in an aesthetically pleasing and easy-to-read way.
+The implementation checker’s metadata should follow a hierarchical structure when possible so that the contents are broken up in an aesthetically pleasing and easy-to-read way.
 The metadata should be able to be edited when and where possible within the software.